Elixeum/blog/_posts/2022-07-21-stateful-responsibility.md

 What would a Jedi do?
 Well, apart from destroying the Death Star again... they would try to figure out how to create a template of sorts for the states that share a lot of the same logic.
 And they would think to themselves - oh look, some of our shared codebases come from modularized npm packages, let's put it in there and implement the package across the whole codebase, that's going to be great!
 Even if it comes at the cost of slowly migrating most of the already existing state logic to this templated code.

-> At the end of day, every UI modules registers it's own state files, they can be named anything the developer might find fitting, so why not go this route?
+> At the end of day, every UI module registers it's own state files, they can be named anything the developer might find fitting, so why not go this route?

-All you have to do is to pass the templated code metadata that identifies endpoints to call, how the state should be registered and named - and if there is anything extra, what's to stop you from just using Javascript's fancy spread operator to extend an existing state (at the end of the day, it's just an object) with your custom logic?
+All you have to do is to pass the templated code metadata that identifies endpoints to call, how the state should be registered and named - and if there is anything extra, what's to stop you from just using Javascript's fancy spread operator to extend an existing state (it's just an object) with your custom logic?
 That's right - nothing.

+# State factory giveth and state factory taketh away

+And so we created a factory for states that constructs entire state handling - for basic lists and CRUD you literally only have to pass it API paths to call, as well as parameters it should inject into the URL from provided payloads.

+This provides us with major savings when it comes to amount of code we have to write whenever we create new state - for the most basic states we went from approx 150 lines to approx 30, for the more complex ones with custom logic and extra endpoints we went from approx 350 to 200 - not as huge, but still a saving.
+And quite frankly - most states really only handle basic list + CRUD functionality, the savings are actually pretty major.

+> Saving time pleases management, saving lines of code and headaches pleases developers - everybody is happy then, yes?
+Most of the time, yeah.

+Issues with generic approach eventually bite you back when you need to perform something very custom and in these cases we found out that it's just easier to let you extend and/or override the generated state logic, rather than trying to figure out a parameter name and where to put one more _if branch_.
+And as we talked about it in the previous part, Javascript lets you do just that - so we decided to embrace it!
+Mostly because we just couldn't come up with more parameter names though... for sure. 🤓

 # Return of the responsibility